Flaky Puff Pastry Apple Pie

 You’ll make this puff pastry apple pie the same way you would make any other apple pie, just using the puff pastry as the dough instead.
 The puff pastry does exactly what it sounds like- it puffs up in the oven creating these layers of dough.

-When you take a bite out of this pie you’ll get the crunchy texture from the dough along with the tender and warm flavors of the apple pie filling.
+When you take a bite out of this pie you’ll get the crunchy texture from the dough along with the tender and warm flavors of the homemade apple pie filling.
 It will definitely be on your go to list of easy desserts for sure!

 If you want to go the store bought route you can also make these easy apple dumplings!